“This could’ve been a wonderful park, but maintenance is lacking”

 Belantis is home to Fluch des Pharao, a flume ride which has intrigued me since the day it was built.
 The ride’s main drop is integrated in a huge Egyptian pyramid and it’s definitely the most iconic structure in the park.
 Unfortunately, the actual ride didn’t impress me as much as I hoped it would.
 There’s just one drop and the dark ride section is very very very limited.
 The pyramid’s nothing less than huge, so I really expected this attraction to be themed in a more elaborate way.
 Nevertheless, it’s a good water ride with a surprisingly steep drop.

 That’s a difficult one.
 On the one hand, I’m very happy that I’ve ridden that legendary pyramid flume ride and three brand-new credits are always good for my coaster counter.
-On the other hand, Belantis fails to impress in many ways.
-Theming is limited, most rides are rather standard and the park’s landscaping department seems to be shut down several years ago.
+On the other hand, Belantis failed to impress in many ways.
+Theming is limited, most rides are rather standard and the park’s landscaping department seems to have shut down several years ago.
 This could have been a beautiful park, but they often seem to opt for the cheapest solutions.